AMJidovu/notepad/README.md

 1. Fork this repository to your own GitHub account and then clone it locally.
 2. Ensure that you have Docker or Node installed on your machine.
+3. While developing, ensure that you are formatting all code with prettier, you can do this by running `yarn format`.
+4. Before commiting, please run `yarn lint` and `yarn typecheck` and correct any errors.
-3. Commit any changes, then open a pull request.
+5. Commit any changes, then open a pull request.

 ## License